EthanCarollo/just.bevy/readme.md

 ## Conclusion

+It's a big failure, there is no feature reusable in this repo, but only documentation about how to understand my pain.

-Rust is a pretty catchy language that makes me want to keep using it, although lifetime management is a bit scary (and is sometimes more complicated than just managing memory), that doesn't make it any less of a good language.
+Rust is a pretty catchy language that makes me want to keep using it, although lifetime management is a bit scary (and is sometimes more complicated than just managing memory if we are beginner), that doesn't make it any less of a good language.

 #### Sources I used to make this repo
 - [...borrowchecker](https://www.youtube.com/watch?v=Nuba5LNy5cY)